Lighting Research Center

 • Understand the 3D printing process from design to manufacture and post-production of components as it applies to lighting systems

-• Characterize the lighting market size; the performance requirements of electrical, mechanical, optical, and thermal components in lighting systems; and the needs of different lighting applications
+• Understand the performance requirements of electrical, mechanical, optical, and thermal components in lighting systems; and the needs of different lighting applications

 • Compare the most common methods of 3D printing processes and technologies, and the pros and cons of each related to the fabrication of various lighting components

-• Assess material, print parameter, and finishing requirements for lighting fixture components and systems
+• Assess material, print parameters, and finishing requirements for lighting fixture components and systems

 • Design a 3D-printed component for a lighting fixture and learn the steps involved to characterize and optimize the designed component